 An amazing client of mine sent me an e-mail the other day while she was at a conference.
 “Ugh!
 These speakers are so boring!”
 I hear this a whole lot.
 Speakers have a hard time maintaining the audience’s attention let alone getting them to follow their call to action.
+Did you ever go to a presentation so excited about the topic but find yourself thinking about what you’re going to have for lunch?
+That’s because the speaker didn’t make his presentation interesting.
+It isn’t your fault!
+It’s the fault of the speaker!
 But this doesn’t have to be the case.
 If you’re going to present you absolutely need to know how to make presentations interesting.

 Scroll down to the How to Make Presentations Interesting section if you want to skip the background and get right to the tips.